nexusstar/Front-end-Developer-Interview-Questions/README.md

 ####[[⬆]](#toc) <a name='css'>CSS Questions:</a>

 * Describe what a "reset" CSS file does and how it's useful.

+    The CSS Reset __removes the inconsistent styling of HTML elements provided by browsers__.

+    This creates a dependably flat foundation to build upon.

+    The advantages for using "reset" CSS file are:

+    + They provide a blank canvas; any styles applied are (almost) certain to be your own.
+    + Development can be more logical: you’re adding styles rather than removing or modifying them.
+    + Browser compatibility issues can be minimized.

 * Describe Floats and how they work.
 * Describe z-index and how stacking context is formed.
 * What are the various clearing techniques and which is appropriate for what context?